The shocking decline of Hedgehog Population in the UK

 7. Elastic Bands

 This may seem strange but there are countless cases of serious injuries or death where Hedgehogs have got tangled up in them.
+I regret that a minority of Postmen can sometimes leave these around.

 8. Lawnmowers and Strimmers